Skip to main content

-Your Coop account also provides access to features for running EDSL surveys and storing results remotely at the Expected Parrot server.
-Learn more about these features in the Remote Inference and Remote Caching sections of the documentation.
+Your Coop account provides access to special features for running EDSL surveys and storing results remotely at the Expected Parrot server, and launching hybrid human-AI inference jobs interactively.
+Learn more about these features in the Remote Inference, Remote Caching and Survey Builder sections of the documentation.

 Getting started